 I have degrees in Religion, Legal Studies, and English Literature.
 I enjoy reading and I belong to a book club.
 I am learning Italian using Duolingo.
 I belong to a poetry club and I have a few poems published in a couple of anthologies of local poets.
 I love movies and television.
 My favorite shows are Survivor, Game of Thrones, and The Walking Dead.
 I am a fan of true crime and trials.
 Human behavior, the brain and outer space fascinate me.
 I do not like shopping, so you are not going to find fashion tips on my blog.
 I’m not much of a cook, so no recipes either.

-I take all of my own photos with a Sony DSC-HX20V point and shoot, my Samsung Galaxy S3 phone, and as of November, 2016, I have added a Canon PowerShot SX60 HS.
+I take all of my own photos with a Sony DSC-HX20V point and shoot, my phone, and as of November, 2016, I have added a Canon PowerShot SX60 HS.
 I could use some lessons.
 All of the pictures on my blog were taken by me, unless otherwise noted.
 If I use anyone else’s photos, I will have permission to do so and there will be a credit.
-When editing photos, I use paint.net.
+When editing photos on my laptop, I use paint.net.
 It’s easy and it’s free.
-My Canon and my Sony came with editing software, so maybe I will tackle them as I learn how to use my new camera.
+On my phone, I use Pixlr or PicsArt and Phonto for text.

 MY BLOGGING HISTORY – WP.org to WP.com